-The permittedAttrs field specifies a set of attribute types that any AC issuer below this AA CA is allowed to include in ACs.
+The permittedAttrs field specifies a list of attribute types that any AC issuer below this AA CA is allowed to include in ACs.
 If this field is not present, it means that no attribute types are explicitly allowed.

-Farrell & Housley Standards Track [Page 29] The excludedAttrs field specifies a set of attribute types that no AC issuer is allowed to include in ACs.
+The excludedAttrs field specifies a list of attribute types that no AC issuer below this AA CA is allowed to include in ACs.
 If this field is not present, it means that no attribute types are explicitly disallowed.

-The permitUnSpecified field specifies how to handle attribute types which are not present in either the permittedAttrs or excludedAttrs fields.
+The permitUnSpecified field specifies how to handle attribute types that are not present in either the permittedAttrs or excludedAttrs fields.
 TRUE (the default) means that any unspecified attribute type is allowed in ACs; FALSE means that no unspecified attribute type is allowed.